 UK Lottery Prize Tiers:

 The UK Lottery has increased appeal around the world as all prizes are paid as a lump sum and are tax-free.
-There are a total of five prize tiers with all except the 3 number matches receiving a percentage of the total prize fund.
+There is a total of five prize tiers with all except the 3 number matches receiving a percentage of the total prize fund.
 Higher prize funds or a lower amount of winners will result in higher prizes for each of the tiers.

 Funds are divided up after payout of 3-ball winners: